 Lack of Informational Access

-When modules and functionality within the business are not seemingly integrated, therefore information is scattered; resulting in loss of efficiency
+When modules and functionality within the business are not seamlessly integrated, information is scattered and extremely burdensome to aquire; resulting in loss of efficiency

 Occurs when the same data needs to be input multiple times.
-This not only allows errors, it also decreases productivity on the entire workforce
+This not only allows for errors, it also decreases productivity of the entire workforce

 Long and Strenuous Accounting

 Traditional accounting requires multiple inputs of information from different areas within a business.
-Without a software that automatically syncs all the information into one centralized database, the day to day accounting negatively affects productivity
+Without a software that automatically syncs all the information into one centralized database, the day to day accounting is heavily burdened with repetition and horribly inefficient

 Multiple Software Packages